-Kalam had put a huge and tremendous efforts into developing Polar Satellite Launch Vehicle [PSLV] and SLV-III projects between 1970s and 1990s and both of these projects were successful and were important victory of India.
+Kalam had put a huge and tremendous effort into developing the Polar Satellite Launch Vehicle [PSLV] and SLV-III projects between the 1970s and 1990s and both of these projects were successful and were important victories of India.

-Kalam was also invited by Raja Ramanna for witnessing India’s first nuclear test ‘’Smiling Buddha” even though he had not participated in this program.
+Kalam was also invited by Raja Ramanna to witness India’s first nuclear test ‘’Smiling Buddha” even though he had not participated in this program.

 R Venkatraman who was defence minister at that time appointed Kalam as a chief executive of Integrated Guided Missile Development Programme [IGMDP] and also allocated his team 388 crores INR for this mission where Kalam played a very crucial role in developing several successful missiles which included ‘Agni’ and ‘Prithvi’.